AfroScope: A Framework for Studying the Linguistic Landscape of Africa: Experimental Setup

-\paragraph{Contamination analysis.} To quantify residual overlap between training and evaluation data, we measure 4-gram containment: we consider a test sentence contaminated if all of its 4-grams appear in a single training sentence.
-We observe minimal overlap (Table~\ref{tab:contamination}).
-Table~\ref{tab:dataset_stats} summarizes the resulting split statistics for \ourdata\footnote{We examine the relationship between contamination rates and model performance in Appendix~\ref{contamination_eval_corr}}.
+\paragraph{Contamination analysis.} Because several African LID resources are derived from overlapping public sources, we explicitly measure residual overlap between \textsc{Train} and \textsc{Evaluation} data.
+We use a strict 4-gram contamination criterion: a test sentence is marked as contaminated if all of its 4-grams appear within a single training sentence.
+Table~\ref{tab:contamination} reports contamination rates across three training corpora and the six external evaluation sets. \ourdata~exhibits no detected contamination on any of the \textsc{Evaluation} sets under this criterion, whereas the AfroSimba and GlotLID-C corpora show non-trivial overlap, particularly on MCS-350 ($14.15$\% with GlotLID-C) and MAFAND ($8.13$\% with GlotLID-C).
+We return to the relationship between contamination and downstream model performance in~\S\ref{sec:result}.